Like most big cities, Dublin has a number of places that the average person would consider rough or dangerous.

 Only recently, an online video surfaced of a boarded-up house that had been set on fire:

-Bus drivers have also reported incidents of threatening behaviour and stone-throwing.
+Bus drivers have also reported incidents of threatening behavior and stone-throwing.

 According to most people I’ve spoken to, it’s the Cherry Orchard area of Ballyfermot that seems to have the worst reputation.

 In 2019, there was an “upsurge” of anti-social behavior among youths.
 This led to increased patrols by the gardai, who warned residents not to engage with the gangs.

 Notably, the suburb seems to get worse around Halloween.
 One resident described Halloween in Ballyfermot as a “hell hole”, with youths launching fireworks at houses.

 The suburb of Clondalkin is in the southwest of Dublin.
 The general consensus is that areas such as Bawnogue and Neilstown in Clondalkin have a bad reputation for anti-social behavior.

 In 2018, construction on a housing site in Clondalkin was halted after builders refused to work due to threats of violence.

 Last year, Dublin Bus had to stop their service five times in two weeks after vandals near Neilstown threw stones and set off fireworks near passing buses.

 News reports from 2016 show that many of the estates in north Clondalkin were dealing with issues such as street fighting, drug dealing, and shootings.
 Gangs of youths causing disturbances were also a problem.

 In 2019, a video of youths shooting a firework at a cyclist on the Grand Canal Greenway in Clondalkin went viral:

 The Clondalkin Neighbourhood Watch page on Facebook also contains stories about groups of teenagers breaking into cars and then laughing after being told to leave.

 Other areas in Dublin that people consider dangerous.

 A list of other areas in Dublin that people consider “rough” or “dangerous”: